We-Jay/TinyHeliShow/README.md

 At the start of the game application, you will be provided with the sketches that implement these gesture sets.
 You can download and load the desired gesture sets on to your Tiny-Heli boards.

+*At present, one of the Tiny-Heli gesture sets (set CST) is based on the Astrowand project set.
+So if you are using that set, you can also directly use the wand prepared for the Astrowand application without the need to download a sketch.

 ## Tips
 - **For accuracy** - Point the Tiny-Heli away from you and draw the shapes relatively quickly, and not too large.
 - **For better mental visualization** - Adjust the orientation and zoom of the play area in the game to get the best view of the 3D rings for you. </p>